-On April 25th, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
-More than 9,000 people were killed, a further 23,000 were injured and the mass destruction to infrastructure and homes was vast.
+On April 25, 2015, a 7.8 earthquake hit Nepal near the capital city of Kathmandu, the worst of its kind in more than 80 years.
+More than 9,000 people were killed, a further 23,000 were injured and the destruction to infrastructure and homes was massive.
 Aftershocks continued to shake the country in the weeks that…Learn More Apply Now